Dark Mode Light Mode

 I’m not sure if this is the case at every Chinese company but at the club I worked in Shanghai there were Level 1, 2 and 3 bosses.

 One time, when he came, my friend sent me a text message: you have to come to the club.
 The level 1 boss is coming!
 I was thinking, whait whut haha.
-Obviously, I went to the club right away, I didn’t want to miss this!
-We were in the empty main room of club in the afternoon waiting for him to arrive.
+Obviously, I went to the club right away.
+I didn’t want to miss this!
+We were in the empty main room of the club in the afternoon, waiting for him to arrive.
 Then the doors opened, and 10 security guys in suits came walking in, surrounding one guy wearing just regular clothes.
 That’s the level 1 boss, my friend said.

-In the next room we went to there was a guy working.
+In the next room, we went to, there was a guy working.
 He was sitting on the floor scraping small parts of concrete off the new tiles.
 You could see he had been working on it all day and was almost finished.
 Then the boss said, you can stop with that, we will put in a new floor next week… Omg!
 All his work was for nothing.

 But I don’t even speak Chinese!